mrcavalcanti/mosaicoo/docs/sources/visualizations/geomap.md

 ## Base layer

-The base layer loads in a blank world map from the tile server to the Grafana panel.
+The base layer loads in a blank world map from the tile server to the Mosaicoo panel.
 Several base layer options are available each with specific configuration options to style the base map.
 The default base layer is CartoDB base map.
 Custom default base layers can be defined in the `.ini` configuration file.

 ![Base layer options](/static/img/docs/geomap-panel/geomap-baselayer-8-1-0.png)